810: The Giant Spider Invasion

 This can’t be Wisconsin—there’s no billboards for Tommy Bartlett’s water show.

-Tommy Bartlett was the founder of the wholesome tourist trap known as the Wisconsin Dells.
-The Tommy Bartlett Thrill Show has been running at the Dells for more than 50 years, featuring fast boats, hot babes on water skis, space shuttles, and other such claptrap.
-Tommy passed away in 1998.
+Tommy Bartlett (1914-1998) was a broadcaster, showman and promoter from Wisconsin, best known for The Tommy Bartlett Show—originally called Tommy Bartlett’s Water Ski & Jumping Boat Thrill Show—which became a main attraction at the Wisconsin Dells from 1953 until it closed in 2020, due to the COVID-19 pandemic.
 Wisconsin Dells is a city in south central Wisconsin, popular as a Midwestern tourist destination.
 Often known as just “The Dells,” the place became divided in 1908 into the Upper and Lower Dells when Kilbourn Dam was constructed on the Wisconsin River.
 The Dells is home to numerous waterparks, go carts, miniature golf courses, regular golf courses, and a host of other icons of wholesome family fun.
 “Ever been to The Dells?
 Let’s ride the ducks” came in at #7 in The Fifty Most Obscure References in The Amazing Colossal Episode Guide, referring to The Dells as “that paradise of water playlands, that miniature golf hot-bed…”

 The Shroud of Debbie.